haoxsia/haoxsia.github.io/_pages/about.md

   - /about.html
 ---

-* Welcome!
+Welcome!
 Hao Xu works on optomechanics research at the Institute of Electronics, Microelectronics and Nanotechnology (IEMN), CNRS.
 Prior to joining in CNRS-IEMN in 2020, he completed his Master Degree in Electronics at Xi'an Jiaotong  University, China.

+Research Keywords - Nanofabrication, MEMS and NEMS, nanoelectronics, optomechanics

 My research centers on two main areas: